AriFordsham/GHCWiki/dwarf.md

   probably will have to patch these programs to do something sensible for Haskell code.

-- Furthermore, the symbol names in `gbd`'s backtrace are wrong -- notice the `??` entries.
+- Furthermore, the symbol names in `gdb`'s backtrace are wrong -- notice the `??` entries.
 On the other hand, note that \`info symbol\` still gives us the right answer.
 What is happening here is that `gdb` looks up the symbol with an offset of 1, as that